rscopes/rescope/readme.md

 ## How ?

-### Store propagation :
+### Store basics :

-1 - A Store have it's state updated
+- A Store have it's state updated ( action has pushed state update or a source store had its data updated )
-2 - If this state have the required & followed value
+- If this state have the required & followed value
-3 - The apply function is called
+- The apply function is called
-4 - The apply function push the new store data in an async or sync way 5 - The store is stabilized and (if there is new data) propagated 6 - listening stores update theirs state and we go to step 1 until the context is updated
+- The apply function push the new store data in an async or sync way
+- The store is stabilized and (if there is new data) propagated
+- listening stores update theirs state and we go to step 1 until the context is updated

 ### Context propagation :